 3. Timothy O’Bryan, Deer Park TX, 1974

-You know how your parents used to nag us about being careful from whom we take candy, only for us to dismiss them as being too paranoid?
+Do you know how your parents used to nag us about being careful from whom we take candy, only for us to dismiss them as being too paranoid?
 Well, in the case of Timothy O’Bryan, your worried mother was right.

 It was the year 1974 and Timothy sat happily munching on his sweets after a bountiful night of trick-or-treating.
 Less than an hour later, he met his fate after a series of violent convulsions.
 Deer Park went into a state of chaos, and police began frantically investigating the murder of the eight-year-old on Halloween night.
-Investigation pointed towards some of the pieces of candy.
+The investigation pointed towards some of the pieces of candy.
 More specifically, the Pixie Sticks- they were laced with cyanide.
 But who would commit such a horrific crime?

 His very own father, it turns out.
 Ronald O’Bryan, in a desperate bid to pay off his mountain of debt, took out hefty life insurance policies on his children and then attempted to poison them.
 He gave the same candy to his other children, but only Timothy was unfortunate enough to have begun eating it.
 Ronald was later charged with murder and executed.